 In the courses of our unique experiential learning programme, you apply your academic knowledge of the law and the skills you have learned by putting yourself in the shoes of a legal professional, in practice or in simulated situations.
 By reflecting on who you are as a lawyer, you work on your professional identity.
 The courses therefore build a bridge to society and the future professional field.

-You must choose one of these courses:
+You must choose one of the Amsterdam Law Practices courses: